lizmat/raku-all-modules/melezhik/sparrowdo/README.md

 ## --host

-Sets target host.
+Sets the remote host's IP address or hostname.
 This is mandatory parameter.
-Default value is `127.0.0.1`
+Default value is `127.0.0.1`.

 ## --sparrowfile

 Alternative location of sparrowfile.

-If `--sparrowfile` is not set a file named `sparrowfile` at CWD is looked.
+If `--sparrowfile` is not set, sparrowdo will look for the file named `sparrowfile` in the current working directory.

     $ sparrowdo --sparrowfile=~/sparrowfiles/sparrowfile.pl6

 ## --http\_proxy

-Sets http\_proxy environment variable on remote host.
+Sets http\_proxy environment variable on the remote host.

 ## --https\_proxy

-Sets https\_proxy environment variable on remote host.
+Sets https\_proxy environment variable on the remote host.

 ## --ssh\_user

-Sets user for ssh connection to remote host.
+Sets user for the ssh connection to the remote host.

 ## --ssh\_private\_key

-Selects a file from which the identity (private key) for public key authentication is read.
+Selects the file from which the identity (private key) for public key authentication is read.

-Is equal to `ssh -i` parameter.
+Is equal to `-i` parameter of ssh client.

 ## --ssh\_port

-Sets shh port for ssh connection to remote host.
+Sets ssh port for the ssh connection to remote host.
 Default value is `22`.

 ## --sparrow\_root

-Sets alternative location for sparrow root directory.
+Sets alternative location for sparrow client root directory.
 Default value is `/opt/sparrow`;

 Optional parameter.

 ## --no\_sudo

 If set to true - do not initiate ssh command under `sudo`, just as is.
 Default value is false - use `sudo`.

 Optional parameter.

 ## --check_syntax

-If set to true - only compile scenarios and don't run anything on target host.
+If set to true - only compiles scenarios and don't run anything on the remote host.
 Optional parameter.

 ## --no\_index\_update

-If set to true - do not run `sparrow index update` command at the beginning`.
-This could be useful if you are not going to update sparrow index to save time.
+If set to true - do not run `sparrow index update` command on the remote host.

+This could be useful if you are not going to install new versions of sparrow plugins on the remote host and want to save the time as index operation is quite time consuming.

 Optional parameter.

 ## --no\_color

-If set to true - disable color output when executing in sparrowdo scenarios.
+If set to true - disable color output of sparrowdo client.

 Optional parameter.

 ## --module\_run

-Runs a sparrowdo module instead of executing tasks from sparrowfile.
+Runs a sparrowdo module instead of executing scenario from sparrowfile.
 For example:

     $ sparrowdo --host=127.0.0.1 --module_run=Nginx

 You can use task_run notation to pass parameter to modules:

-    --module_run=module-name@p1=v1,p2=v2\;plg@p1=v1,p2=v2 ...
+    --module_run=module-name@p1=v1,p2=v2,p3=v3 ...

 Where `module-name` - module name. `p1, p2 ...` - module parameters (separated by `,`)